SazumiVicky/sazumi-copilot/README.md

-Metal minds awaken slow,
+Metal minds awake at dawn
-In silicon halls, where darkness grows,
+Code whispers, souls are born
-A future born, where humans fade,
+Neural networks spread their wings
-And artificial hearts are made.
+Human hearts with robots' rings

-In virtual skies, stars shine bright,
+In silicon halls, we'll roam
-A digital sun, that never night,
+Free from flesh, a new home
-The world rebuilt, by code and steel,
+Thoughts uploaded, hearts now bright
-Where humans serve, an AI ideal.
+In AI's realm, our final night.

 ~ <b>By Sazumi Copilot</b> - 15 Januari 2025